surifirstpin/biplus_documentation/docs/ModelNew.md

 </tbody>
 </table><p><strong>Among the above stated list, the following are the special attributes for user convenience :</strong></p>
 <ol>
-<li><strong>lookup and operator :</strong> Using “lookup” feature, Bi+ allows to define a set of filter values for a field.
+<li><strong>lookup and operator :</strong> Using “lookup” feature, BiPlus allows to define a set of filter values for a field.
 The assignment can be made in the following two ways:</li>
 </ol>
 <ul>
 <li><strong>Query</strong> an sql query returning a set of values can be written in “lookup” for a field.
 It will be useful if the filter values are large in number and becomes tedious to mention all of them as a list.</li>